 The 2021 Lexus ES is a mid-size luxury sedan with seating for up to five passengers.
-First introduced for the 1990 model year, today’s ES is a seventh-generation design that was completely redesigned for the 2019 model year — the ES 250 model, which introduces all-wheel-drive to the lineup, is new for 2021.
+First introduced for the 1990 model year, today’s ES is a seventh-generation design that was last redesigned for the 2019 model year (the ES 250 model, which introduces all-wheel-drive to the lineup, is a new model for 2021).
 The stylish four-door sedan is offered with 4-cylinder, 6-cylinder, and hybrid powerplants and front- and all-wheel-drive powertrains.
 The 2021 Lexus ES 250 starts at $40,000.

 In a world full of tall crossovers and SUVs, the ES differentiates itself as a traditional 4-door sedan with a spacious trunk.
 Notwithstanding the expansive glass, which affords passengers excellent views outwards, the exterior of the ES is sleek and stylish.
 Exhaustive work in the wind tunnel (the ES 300h boasts a sleek 0.26 Cd) helps keep wind noise to a minimum while simultaneously improving fuel economy.